kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 Value | Description
 :-----|:-----------
-`Pending` | The Pod has been accepted by the Kubernetes system, but one or more of the Container images has not been created.
+`Pending` | The Pod has been accepted by the Kubernetes system, but one or more of the container images has not been created.
 This includes time before being scheduled as well as time spent downloading images over the network, which could take a while.
-`Running` | The Pod has been bound to a node, and all of the Containers have been created.
-At least one Container is still running, or is in the process of starting or restarting.
+`Running` | The Pod has been bound to a node, and all of the containers have been created.
+At least one container is still running, or is in the process of starting or restarting.
-`Succeeded` | All Containers in the Pod have terminated in success, and will not be restarted.
+`Succeeded` | All containers in the Pod have terminated in success, and will not be restarted.
-`Failed` | All Containers in the Pod have terminated, and at least one Container has terminated in failure.
-That is, the Container either exited with non-zero status or was terminated by the system.
+`Failed` | All containers in the Pod have terminated, and at least one container has terminated in failure.
+That is, the container either exited with non-zero status or was terminated by the system.
 `Unknown` | For some reason the state of the Pod could not be obtained, typically due to an error in communicating with the host of the Pod.
 `Completed` | The pod has run to completion as there's nothing to keep it running eg. pods from a {{< glossary_tooltip term_id="job" >}} that has completed.
 `CrashLoopBackOff` | This means that one of the containers in the pod has exited unexpectedly, and perhaps with a non-zero error code even after restarting due to [restart policy](#restart-policy).